 Take a look at the following clip from the Youtube channel That Was Epic.
 Notice the frame control he exudes.
 Can you spot what he’s doing right?

-So I understand this is a prank video and not your regular typical conversation, but the difference from a regular conversation isn’t much.
-There are 3 things we can learn from this video that he did right.
+So, I understand this is a prank video and not your regular typical conversation, but the difference from a regular conversation drastic.
+There are 3 things we can learn from this video.

 1. He had intent